 Don't let rain dampen your Boston visit!

-Our list of 10 top Boston activities for rainy days will give you plenty of suggestions so that drizzles or downpours won't turn your weekend in the city into a wash-out.
+Our list of over 30 top things to do in Boston on rainy days will give you plenty of suggestions so that drizzles and downpours won't turn your visit to the city into a wash-out.

-Best of all, these rainy day activities in Boston are also fun things to do on sunny days . . . and even those other "s-word" weather days that we don't like to use . . . snow, sleet, and worst of all, slush.
+Best of all, these rainy day activities in Boston are also fun things to do on sunny days . . . and even those other "s-word" weather days we try not to use . . . snow, sleet, and worst of all, slush.